redhat-cop/network.interfaces/README.md

 ```

 ## Detect configuration drift in INTERFACES Configuration
 #### Detect configuration drift between local host vars and running-config.
-In this action 'overridden' state is used with 'check_mode=True'
+In this operation 'overridden' state is used with 'check_mode=True'

 ```yaml
 - name: